timtomch/2014-07-15-toronto/novice/sql/index.md

 ---
 layout: lesson
 root: ../..
-title: Using Databases and SQL
+title: Using Databases and SQL - Librarians Edition
 ---
 Almost everyone has used spreadsheets, and almost everyone has eventually run up against their limitations.